yanicklandry/ec2-spotter/README.md

 1) Get the scripts onto your "management workstation" (e.g. your computer or a throw-away On Demand t2.micro instance).

 ```
 git clone https://github.com/slavivanov/ec2-spotter.git
 cd ec2-spotter
 ```

 2) Create `.aws.creds` with your actual IAM credentials with EC2 privileges in this format:
-Note: If you use the aws cli you already have this file created, so skip this step and supply the file in step 5.

 ```
 AWSAccessKeyId=XXXXXXXXXXXXXXXXXXXX